-To understand the true cost and value of "designing, developing, implementing, and operating" this moderate-risk program, detailed costing data should be included in all the costing calculations.
+To understand the true cost and value of "designing, developing, implementing, and operating" this combined low- and moderate-risk program, detailed costing data should be included in all the costing calculations.
 The Department should consider including the following financial data in their business case submission:

 - a) Cost Analysis,

 - b) Total Savings,

 - c) Return on Investment (ROI,)

 - d) Cost Price Analysis (CPA),

-- e) Earned Value (EV),
+- e) Earned Value (EV), and,

-- f) Price Benchmarking, and,

-- g) Internal Rate of Return (IRR).
+- f) Internal Rate of Return (IRR).